GenomicsAotearoa/shell-for-bioinformatics/docs/2_unixshellbasics.md

   cat: mik.fasta: No such file or directory
 ```

-The new file has been created and contans the standard outout (contents of the file `tb1-protein.fasta`):
+The new file has been created and contains the standard outout (contents of the file `tb1-protein.fasta`):

 ```bash
 cat test.fasta